Information for Current Grads

 We try to provide office space for as many graduate students as possible.
 The college council makes the official decision on office space based on the student's need and availability.
 Graduate students that are interested in office space should contact their department's administrative associate.
 If your office space is located in the Clapp building, your mailbox will be in the Clapp mail room.
 If your office is located in the Forestry, Stone Hall or Bioresearch buildings, your mailbox will be in the CFC Main Office.

-If you need to get keys for rooms or buildings that are under the control of the CFC, please see your administrative associate.
+If you need to get keys for rooms or buildings that are under the control of the FCFC, please see your administrative associate.
 Keys are $13 each plus a $5 non-refundable materials/labor fee.

 Field Equipment Check-out

-Please see the CFC Accounting Quick Reference Guide for information on who you should see for travel paperwork, grant assistance, payroll information and more.
+Please see the FCFC Accounting Quick Reference Guide for information on who you should see for travel paperwork, grant assistance, payroll information and more.

 Graduate Contracts or Student Pay Information

-If you are being provided a Research Assistantship through your major professor, then he/she will need to make sure the College of Forestry and Conservation’s Accounting Office has that information.
+If you are being provided a Research Assistantship through your major professor, then he/she will need to make sure the W.A.
+Franke College of Forestry and Conservation’s Accounting Office has that information.
 Once that information is relayed to them, they will be able to generate a graduate contract for you.
 If you are being provided a Teaching Assistantship through the College, again the Accounting Office will be generating that contract for you.
 If you are going to be paid from the college other than by a graduate contract, the Accounting Office will make sure the correct paperwork is completed including a hiring packet.
-Look at the following link for out-of-pocket expenses.
+UM's Grad School web site details fees and other costs.

 Calendar of Events